 I will close with a call to action.
 Educate yourself.
 Be open and willing to discover your own biases and invisible privileges.
 In the matrix of privilege and oppression, most of us experience a mix of privileged and marginalized identities, but we all hold ultimate responsibility for making our own privilege visible.
 Take courses that challenge you.
 In fact, demand that your coursework requires you to truly think, reflect, and grow.
 Be brave and allow learning to take you to uncomfortable places that just might lead you to an entirely different world that you never knew existed.

-For more on privilege studies, Dr. Case’s website includes publications and information about her book, Deconstructing Privilege; Teaching and Learning as Allies in the Classroom.
+For more on privilege studies, see my book, Deconstructing Privilege: Teaching and Learning as Allies in the Classroom (2013).